TL;DR

 - Structured Snippets: Branded categories (Brands: Nike, Adidas, Puma...)

-- Call Extensions: Must have if you're local business or high CPA warrants call
+- Call Extensions: A must-have if you're a local business or a call justifies a high CPA

-- Use account-level extensions as fallback, then campaign-specific for special offers
+- Use account-level extensions as the fallback, then campaign-specific ones for special offers

 Landing page alignment (message match)

-If your ad promises "20% off sofas", and landing page has no mention of discount — you'll have high bounce rate and poor Quality Score.
+If your ad promises "20% off sofas" and the landing page never mentions the discount, you'll get a high bounce rate and a poor Quality Score.
 Message match is critical.

-- Headline on landing page should echo (mirror) ad headline
+- The landing page headline should echo (mirror) the ad headline

-- If advertising specific product/category, don't send to homepage — create dedicated page
+- If you're advertising a specific product or category, don't send traffic to the homepage — create a dedicated page

-- Testing landing pages often delivers higher ROI than testing ad copy
+- Testing landing pages often delivers a higher ROI than testing ad copy

 Device-specific ad copy (mobile vs desktop)

-Mobile traffic has different intent from desktop.
-Shorter attention span, more local searches, more call conversions.
-Optimise your ad copy for device if you see a performance gap.
+Mobile traffic has different intent than desktop: shorter attention spans, more local searches, more call conversions.
+Optimize your ad copy by device if you see a performance gap.

 - If mobile users call more often: push an aggressive Call Extension in mobile campaigns